Andis Pro Alloy vs Andis Master: Which should you buy?

 Andis Pro Alloy XTR and the Master electric clipper might seem very similar to each other.
 It’s because they are, kind of.
 What ultimately makes the difference are your preferences:

 Do you like more stylish, tougher professional clippers?
-Andis Master is a better choice due to its full aluminium body and iconic looks that made it the poster boy for Andis clippers.
+Andis Master is a better choice due to its full aluminum body and iconic looks that made it the poster boy for Andis clippers.
 Prepare for some serious heating problems, though.

 Do you prefer a more innovative, less prone to heating clipper that also doesn’t vibrate as much?
 Andis Pro Alloy XTR seems to be the right choice for you.
 You trade some compatibility and style for that.